yzyii/luashitacast/README.md

 ]]
 ```

 Copy everything above this line over to the new files.
-It is highly suggested that you do this set by set to avoid accidentally overwriting any new functionality placed in this section.
+Do this for ALL files.
+It is highly suggested that you do this set by set and setting by setting to avoid accidentally overwriting any new functionality placed in these top sections.

 This will work 99% of the time unless you have added your own logic and therefore presumably know what you're doing already.